valkey-io/valkey-go/README.md

 })
 ```

-Note that when you opt into reading from replicas on a cluster, scaling the number of replicas on an existing shard
+Note that scaling the number of replicas on an existing shard (e.g. via ElastiCache modify-replication-group)
-(e.g. via ElastiCache modify-replication-group) neither moves slots nor closes existing connections,
+neither moves slots nor closes existing connections, so without `ShardsRefreshInterval`
-so without `ShardsRefreshInterval` the client never discovers the new replicas.
+the client never discovers the new replicas and continues reading the old shard.

 ```golang
 // Connect to sentinels